 - Annie on Community actively works to invoke this trope at the end of season one, going so far as to risk all of her students failing class so they can stay together.
 Ultimately, the study group consciously picks a class to take together

-- Not having the same teachers in 7th grade as 6th but having the 7th teachers again in 8th can be Truth in Television as many states divide teacher certification into K-6 elementary and 7-12 secondary levels leading to two full sets of core-subject teachers in 6-8th grade middle schools.
+- Not having the same teachers in 7th grade as 6th but having the 7th teachers again in 8th can be Truth in Television, as many states divide teacher certification into K-6 elementary and 7-12 secondary levels.
+This often leads to two full sets of core-subject teachers in 6-8th grade middle schools.

 - Averted in Educomix.
 After the nursery kids leave nursery, Eyeclops and Drug Abuse go to a different school from Happy, Zkt, and Qstickman.

 - Averted in El Goonish Shive.
 During first semester of their senior year of high school, Sarah, Susan, Elliot, and Tedd shared the same lunch period.
 During the second semester, the girls have a different lunch period from the boys and instead share it with Catalina.